Make fun of hipsters all you want, but those baristas at the coffee house make great coffee.

 Hario Mini Mill Slim Hand Coffee Grinder – This is the hand grinder we have.
 The jar is plastic, so great for traveling.

 If you prefer glass for home use, try the excellent Hario Skerton Ceramic Coffee Mill.

 Bodum BISTRO Burr Grinder – This is the electric grinder we have now.
 It’s a fine grinder, but does not have the level of grind adjustment I want.
-When it breaks I plan to replace it with the Baratza Encore grinder, below.
+It’s a fine starter grinder, but when it breaks I plan to replace it with the Baratza Encore grinder, below.

 The Baratza Encore Conical Burr Coffee Grinder – The Baratza is more durable and adjustable than the Bodum, and is only about $40 more.
 This will be my next grinder!

 Enjoy better coffee, black or not!

 Coffee shouldn’t taste bad.

 Better water, better brewing, and better grinding make better coffee!